ActivexDiamond/cat-paw/docs/index.md

 # Home
 ## Purr
-Thank you for choosing CatPaw to developt your wonderful games with! *pur*
+Thank you for choosing CatPaw to develop your wonderful games with! *purr*

 ## Intro / Concept
-*talk about the idea behind catpaw, what it is and isn't.
+*talk about the idea behind catpaw, what it is and isn't.*
 *talk about layers*

 ## Quickstart